 2. Find an Insulated Bag

-Pack your child’s lunch in an insulated lunchbox, as this will keep the ice from melting too quickly.
-Tin lunch boxes only provide cooling only for a short time so grab an insulated container that can keep food hot until it’s time for lunch.
+Pack your child’s lunch in an insulated lunch box, as this will keep the ice from melting too quickly.
+Experts are not a fan of tin lunch boxes because they provide cooling only for a short time.
+And grab an insulated container that can keep food hot until it’s time for lunch.

 3. Toss in a Cold Pack